Coconut oil has been a darling in the health and beauty spheres for a while now and with good reason!

 We at VEGAMOUR know that healthy hair begins with a healthy scalp, so we developed the GRO Scalp Detoxifying Serum from all-natural ingredients to give your scalp a weekly reset and balance out its microbiome.
 For example, Zinc PCA, a key ingredient in the serum, not only works to reduce excess oils but also soothes scalp irritation and offers moisturizing benefits by supporting the skin's natural moisturizing factor.

-For an extra boost, try GRO+ Advanced Scalp Detoxifying Serum, featuring full-spectrum CBD oil to calm scalp stress and eliminate bacteria harmful to a healthy scalp and hair.
+For an extra boost, try GRO+ Advanced Scalp Detoxifying Serum, featuring broad-spectrum hemp to calm scalp stress and eliminate bacteria harmful to a healthy scalp and hair.

 Anti-Inflammatory and Pain-Relieving Benefits

 Coconut oil might also be helpful in soothing upset scalps.
-In one study, pure virgin coconut oil, when applied topically, was able to curb inflammation and relieve pain.
+Virgin coconut oil might have anti-inflammatory properties.
 Inflammation has been linked to hair shedding and hair loss in several different ways:

 The lauric acid in coconut oil can help reduce inflammation on your scalp and around hair follicles, offering an all-natural way to keep scalp inflammation in check.